MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/share-sites-with-external-users.md

 2. Select the sharing status next to the desired site collection.

-3. In the sharing dialog box, next to **External users**, click **Edit**.
+3. In the sharing dialog box, next to **External users**, select **Edit**.

 4. Under **Remove external members**, search for the members to remove.

 5. Next to the member's name, select **Remove**.

-6. Click **Save** to confirm the deletion.
+6. Select **Save** to confirm the deletion.
 Note that once you save, the user(s) will no longer have access to the selected site.
 Any guest links that were provided will be disabled.